geocore/geocore-swift/README.md

 # GeocoreKit

-**This is a very early version that is not very useful except for some very basic operations.**
+**This is a very early version that is not really useful except for some basic operations.**

-GeocoreKit is pure Swift framework for accessing Geocore API server.
+GeocoreKit is a pure Swift framework for accessing Geocore API server.

 ## Installation